puristajs/purista/website/doc/handbook/2_building_business-logic/command/invoke_command_from_command.md

 ---
 title: Invoke other Command
 description: How to call a other command and receive the response
-order: 202040
+order: 202020
 ---

 # Invoke a command from a command

-One cool feature of PURISTA is, that commands can invoke (call) other commands from other services.
-The communication is done via the event bridge.
+One fantastic feature of PURISTA is that commands can trigger other commands from different services.
+This communication occurs through the event bridge.

-This means, the command which invokes a other command, does not have any knowledge where the other command is running.
+This implies that the command initiating the action doesn't need to know where the other command is located.

-To be able to invoke other command, you need to define the other command in the command builder.
-By setting the input and output schemas, it will be ensured, that no data is accidentally leaving the command function and no unexpected data is received by the command function.
+To trigger another command, you must specify it in the command builder.
+By setting the input and output schemas, we ensure that data is handled correctly, preventing any unintended data from leaving or entering the command function.

 ```typescript
 import {